-I’m spending some time in New York City this summer and am thrilled to have finally visited the High Line public garden.
+I spent a few weeks in New York City this summer, and am thrilled to have finally visited the High Line public garden.

 Ever since its grand opening in 2009, I’ve been dying to see the transformation of this abandoned, defunct elevated railway into one of the city’s most inspiring and innovative public gardens.

 I’d like to share with you some of the High Line highlights, but first a little background…

 In the early 1900’s, this area was the largest industrial area of Manhattan, transporting meat, produce and dairy throughout the entire city.

 In an effort to remove the dangerous freight trains from the already too-congested streets below, an elevated railway system was created, known as the Life Line of New York.